Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 5. Install [jq](https://github.com/stedolan/jq)
   * To install jq on AWS EC2: `$ sudo yum install jq -y`
 6. Download this utility script or create a local copy and run it on the local or EC2 linux instance
-  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile`
+  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p MyProfileName`

 ## [Prerequisites](#prerequisites)